jw287962/FarmOnLinux/README.md

 if you need sudo level permission sudo crontab -u root -e  (TO EDIT) sudo crontab -u root -l (TO VIEW)

+on cpuCorePerf to make cpus all performance on startup??

 # SSH
 attach tmux session by calling attachSession.sh